 ii) Assuming Selectors are also selecting for Girls Shield then the same process will be followed for selection of this team.

 iii) If Selectors are also assigning players to Pennant and District teams the process will be repeated, firstly for Pennant and finally for District (where relevant Mixed teams first, then Girls) until all players are assigned.

-i) If a player cannot attend both trials then they must notify the Age Group Coordinator so they can be considered at a later time.
-Please state reason as to why you are unable to attend.
+h) If a player cannot attend both trials then they must notify the Committee so they can be considered at an earlier or later time.
+The notification must state reason as to why the player is unable to attend.

 5) SELECTION CRITERIA FOR SHIELD TEAM

-a) The selectors may take into consideration the following elements for selection in a Shield Team.
+a) The selectors may take into consideration the following elements for grading players:

 i) Basic skills; included but not limited to trapping, hitting, pushing, slapping.

 ii) Relevant fitness components; included but not limited to aerobic endurance, anaerobic capacity, strength, power, speed, agility